LukeNorton22/Intern-Training-Project/Instructions.md

 This document outlines the step-by-step tasks for building out the backend API functionality for parks and reviews.
 You’ll work in **two controllers**: `ParkController` and `ReviewController`.

+# Disclaimer
+There are template files that already exist to help you understand the structure of how the API should be set up.

 ---

 ## ✅ Stage 1: `ParkController` — Parks and Locations Only